Before your studies

 As many of our applicants require a student visa and/or are intending to apply for a scholarship, we highly encourage you to submit all the required documents, including the online application form in the suggested timeframe stated above.

-Please fill out the online application form.
+First step: Please fill out the online application form.

 Please submit the following documents via e-mail to icm@ ash-berlin.eu: